AmmarAbdalfattah3/alx-low_level_programming/0x0B-malloc_free/README.md

-0-create_array.c creates an array of chars.
+0-create_array.c creates an array of chars
+1-strdup.c returns a pointer to a newly allocated space in memory, which contains a copy of the string given as a parameter.